Poingdestre, Poindestre, Poindexter, Pondexter, Pendexter, Puddister, Puddester

 2. Family Ancestry with the FamilyFinder DNA kit (males and females)

-Family Finder provides powerful interactive tools to help find your DNA matches, trace your lineage through time, and determine family connections.
+Family Finder is an autosomal DNA test that provides powerful interactive tools to help find your DNA matches, trace your lineage through time, and determine family connections.

 - Get a percentage breakdown of your origins and view where each DNA segment comes from

 - Connect with your autosomal DNA relatives within the last 5 generations

 - Learn if you have a connection with ancient European groups